Sales prices and price calculation

 -

 Select the filters on the left.
-Note Table 4.
+Refer to the table.

 -